Al3x4/myreads/README.md

 * install all project dependencies with `npm install`
 * start server with `npm start`.
 This will opena browser widow with the application running on port `3000`

+### Live version
+The live version of the app, built with gh-pages, is available [here](https://al3x4.github.io/myreads/).

 ### Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.